Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments: Reactive Multi-Context Systems

-As discussed above, the function simply inserts the current qualitative temperature value.
-For the power, it ensures that the stove is considered on whenever it is switched on, and also when it is not being switched off and already considered on in the given knowledge base $\KB$.
+We assume a single constantly operating temperature sensor which triggers exactly one of the $ \op{setTemp}$ operations.
+Thus, the current value is simply inserted and we do not need to care about persistence of the temperature value or conflicting information.
+The power information, on the other hand, is based on someone toggling a switch, which requires persistence of the fluent $\pred{pw}$.
+Note that $\mng_{st}$ ensures that the stove is considered on whenever it is switched on, and also when it is not being switched off and already considered on in the given knowledge base $\KB$.
 The second alternative implements persistence.
-Note that whenever both conflicting $\op{setPower}$ operations are in $\SOp'$, $\op{setPower(\term{on})}$ ``wins", that is, $\pred{pw}$ will be in the knowledge base.
-This is justified by the application: the damage of, say, unnecessarily turning off the electricity is a lot smaller than that of overlooking a potential overheating of the stove.
+Also note that whenever both conflicting $\op{setPower}$ operations are in $\SOp'$, $\op{setPower(\term{on})}$ ``wins", that is, $\pred{pw}$ will be in the knowledge base.
+This is justified by the application: a potential overheating of the stove is considerably more harmful than unnecessarily turning off the electricity.

 Assume we have a knowledge base $\KB=\{\lit{tm}{cold}\}$.
 Then, an update with the set $\SOp=\{\op{setPower(\term{on})},\op{setTemp(\term{hot})}\}$ of operations would result in the knowledge base $\mng_{st}(\SOp,\KB)=\{\pred{pw},\lit{tm}{hot}\}$. \end{example}